AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-manage-permissions.md

 ## To manage permissions for namespaces

-When editing permissions for a namespace, you can either use the **Namespaces** page or the **Namespaces** dropdown list that is available on all pages.
+Use the **Namespaces** dropdown list that is available on all pages to edit permissions for a namespace.

 1. From the **Namespaces** dropdown list, select the namespace that you want to edit permissions for.